HansLjy/fem-simulator/README.md

 Somehow, for the project where it is used, the following features are enough.

 1. Soft body simulation
+2. Rigid body simulation
-2. Contact & friction between:
+3. Contact & friction between two distinct bodies
-    1. soft body and rigid body

 However, the simulator in itself is of course incomplete, there are some other features to be added to make it whole.

 # To be implemented

-1. Rigid body simulation: currently the motion of rigid bodies is hard-wired, determined by the program, they don't contribute to the DOF of the whole system, they are just moving constraints.
-2. Contact & friction between:
-    1. soft body and soft body(including itself)
-    2. rigid body and rigid body
-3. Better IO: the configuration is not user-friendly now, I consider changing it into json format.
+1. Better IO: the configuration is not user-friendly now, I consider changing it into json format.
-4. Parallel: I did try to make some parts of the code parallel (for example, compute the hessian matrix for each tet parallelly and then assemble them in a sequential way), but I didn't achieve the expected speedup.
+2. Parallel: I did try to make some parts of the code parallel (for example, compute the hessian matrix for each tet parallelly and then assemble them in a sequential way), but I didn't achieve the expected speedup.

 # Usage